usds/SME-QA-Website/pages/phases/reviewing-resumes/prep.md

 sidenav: hiring-phases
 phase: reviewing-resumes
 sub-phase-order: 010
-intro: Before you train subject matter experts to review resumes, prepare the applications that they'll review, as well as the talent acquisition system (TAS) accounts they'll need.
-This allows the SMEs to begin reviewing resumes immediately after they're trained.
+intro: Prior to training subject matter experts to review resumes, prepare the applications that they'll review, select the tools you will use to have the SMEs conduct review review, and decide if you will have 2 SMEs review each resume plus a tiebreaker or pursue a different approach.
 ---

 <p class="usa-intro">